Home

 Clearance Shelves or Boxes - Always check the clearance areas when you attend a homeschool convention or discount department store.
 You may find things that you hadn't even thought of for homeschooling like art or music kits.
 You can always find interesting types of paper that have been discontinued.
 What homeschooler can't use paper in some way?

 Supplemental Workbooks - Many stores and parents purchase extra workbooks and then find that children don't want or need them.
-If you get enough supplemental books, you might even not have to purchase materials for that subject.
+Some parents buy extra books for younger children and then decide not to use that curriculum when the younger children grow.
+If you get enough supplemental books, you might not even have to purchase materials for that subject.

 Used Books and Textbooks - Some homeschoolers donate their used homeschool books to thrift stores hoping that someone else can use them.
 Others purchase homeschool curriculum and then decide not to homeschool and don't want to bother figuring out how to sell what they purchased.